-If you’re looking for a small, low-maintenance rodent pet to add to your family, check out this list of the eight most popular options.
+If you’re looking for a small, low-maintenance rodent pet to add to your family, check out this list of small rodents & the eight most popular options.

 1. African Dormouse

 Also commonly known as the “micro-squirrel,” the African Dormouse shares many features with both mice and squirrels.
-They are native to Southern Africa in a variety of habitats and are extremely agile climbers.
+These small rodents is native to Southern Africa in a variety of habitats and are extremely agile climbers.
 They are known for being nimble, active, and fast animals, which can make them difficult to handle for inexperienced owners.
 They need a large enclosure with plenty of climbing space and typically live up to 6 years in captivity.